ljluestc/vegeta/README.md

     	Proxy CONNECT header
   -rate value
-    	Number of requests per time unit [0 = infinity] (default 50/1s) -redirects int
+    	Number of requests per time unit [0 = infinity] (default 50/1s) -ramp-up-duration duration
+    	Duration over which the request rate ramps up from 0 to -rate [0 = disabled] -redirects int
     	Number of redirects to follow. -1 will not follow but marks as success (default 10) -resolvers value